Himanshu-coder007/Weather-Now/README.md

-# WeatherCast 🌦️
+# Weather Now 🌦️

-WeatherCast is a simple and intuitive weather application that allows users to view weather forecasts by entering a **city name**.
+Weather Now is a simple and intuitive weather application that allows users to view weather forecasts by entering a **city name**.
 Instantly check current conditions, hourly updates, and 7-day forecasts for any location around the world.

 ---